Living the Dream: Montclair State University Attorney Alumni Share Advice on How to Prepare for a Law Career

-The Pre-Law Society recently hosted Montclair State University alums Sal M. Alderton ‘95, Kyle Peters ‘12, and David (Dave) Wertheimer ‘79, who are each practicing attorneys, for a panel discussion to speak with members about their journey to legal practice and give advice on how to be successful in the profession.
+The Pre-Law Society recently hosted Montclair State University alums Sal M. Anderton ‘95, Kyle Peters ‘12, and David (Dave) Wertheim ‘79, who are each practicing attorneys, for a panel discussion to speak with members about their journey to legal practice and give advice on how to be successful in the profession.

 Emayzyah Reeves, a current senior and President of the Pre-Law Society, said she felt inspired by what she learned about each of the different pathways to becoming the type of attorneys she and other Pre-Law Society members aspire to be.

 Each of the panelists shared how their college experience coupled with real world work experience allowed them to successfully pursue law school and find a career that was a good fit based on their interests and skills.
 For example, Dave Wertheim ’79 the Vice President of Ferrari North America, upon graduating with a degree in Political Science, he worked full-time with Volvo and attended law school part-time at Seton Hall University Law School for five-years and held other positions before he landed his role at Ferrari.
 However, according to Dave, it was his clerkship with a federal judge in law school that prepared him most for success as an attorney.

 Throughout the meeting, students were completely engrossed in the discussion as each panelist shared what their daily work life looks like and the challenges that come with being a lawyer.
 Kyle Peters ’12, who graduated from UCLA Law School and now serves as a criminal defense attorney for the Legal Aid Society of NYC, worked with labor unions and tried out immigration law before finding that his passion was criminal defense work.
 Kyle described the various challenges with representing indigent clients who may not have a home address or access to email or telephone.
 For several students who attended, Kyle is living their dream and doing exactly what they want to do: be a criminal defense attorney.